phorward/libphorward/doc/phorward.md

 Access previous element from *ptr* in *array*.

-Returns the address of the previous element, and (void*)NULL if the access gets out of bounds.
+Returns the address of the previous element, and NULL if the access gets out of bounds.

 ### parray_push